 Can I downsize a Droplet using a snapshot?

 You cannot downsize a Droplet from a snapshot.
-This is because data is not always stored sequentially in memory and reducing the size of a disk may result in data loss or corruption.
+Data is not always stored sequentially in memory, so reducing the size of a disk can result in data loss or corruption.

 When creating a snapshot, the entire disk is imaged, not only the data present on the disk.
 This means that you can only create Droplets with as much disk space as the Droplet the snapshot was taken from, or more.
 There is no safe way to shrink a Droplet’s disk partitions.